-Coverage in all five snapshots appeared adequate, with only very low densities of fish detected on the outer transects and at the end of transects (Figure 8).
-High densities of SBW were observed in all snapshots, with peak densities in snapshot 2 on 25 August (see Figure 6).
-Densities were lower and fish more dispersed in snapshots 4-5 compared to snapshots 1-3.
-Peak densities in 2014 were not as high as those seen in some previous surveys (Figure 9).
-In 2014, acoustic transects crossing the high density aggregation were an average of 4.5 n. miles long, similar to in 2013, but there were fewer transects with high densities in 2014 compared to 2013.
-When SBW abundance was estimated to be highest in 2007 and 2008, transects crossing the aggregation were up to 8 n. miles long (e.g., Figure 8).
+Moderately high densities of SBW were observed in all snapshots, with peak densities in snapshot 4 on 25 August (see Figure 7).
+The area of SBW marks was more extensive in the first two snapshots, especially in snapshot 1 where the aggregation appeared 'long and skinny' (see Figure 8), but became more concentrated in snapshots 3 and 4.
+Peak densities in 2015 were much lower those seen in some previous surveys (Figure 9).
+In 2015, In 2015, acoustic transects crossing the high density aggregation were an average of 3.5 n. miles long, shorter than in 2013 and 2014 (when average transects were 4.5 n. miles long), and much shorter than when SBW abundance was estimated to be highest in 2007 and 2008, when transects crossing the aggregation were up to 8 n. miles long (e.g., Figure 9).